openebs/website/website/src/blogs/how-to-install-openebs-on-ibm-cloud-private.md

 author: Murat Karslioglu
 author_info: VP @OpenEBS & @MayaData_Inc.
 Lives to innovate!
 Opinions my own!
 date: 19-11-2017
-tags: Helm Charts, Openebs, Solutions, Icp
+tags: Helm Charts, OpenEBS, Solutions, ICP
 excerpt: What is IBM Cloud Private?
 IBM Cloud Private (ICP) is a new application platform that is based on Kubernetes and provides services for developing and managing on-premises containerized applications.
 ---

 ## What is IBM Cloud Private?

 **IBM Cloud Private (ICP)** is a new application platform that is based on **Kubernetes** and provides services for developing and managing **on-premises** containerized applications.
-ICP Community Edition (ICP-CE) is distributed free of charge for non-production use and is available on Docker Hub.
+ICP Community Edition *(ICP-CE)* is distributed free of charge for non-production use and is available on Docker Hub.
 For commercial use, you would need the Enterprise package.

 In my previous blog post, [Introduction to IBM Cloud Private](http://containerized.me/introduction-to-ibm-cloud-private/), I have covered step-by-step installation of ICP 2.1.
 This time I will focus on configuring **OpenEBS** as a **persistent storage** option and deploying a stateful workload (MongoDB) using OpenEBS storage classes.